sarahciston/codingcare/posts/guide.md

 ### Keep things loose

-It has been one of my biggest stresses about our Collective learning how to lead.
-Because leadership feels like a responsibility I take seriously, but also a spotlight or a pedestal I'm wary of, this leadership feels like a tightrope walk in which I try nervously to make sure everyone is comfortable, having fun, and learning—all without forcing anything or having it "look like" anything is happening at all.
+It has been one of my biggest stresses about our collective learning how to lead.
+Because leadership is a responsibility I take seriously, but also feels like a spotlight or a pedestal I'm wary of, this leadership feels like a tightrope walk in which I try nervously to make sure everyone is comfortable, having fun, and learning — all without forcing anything or having it "look like" anything is happening at all.

 Of course, this does not work.
 That nervous strategy is riddled with stilted efforts of over-structured efforts leading to dead silence and loosey-goosey meandering conversations.
 Along the way I am continually learning the caring practices of facilitation as leadership, as being a vessel and a model.

-The space is a loose net—some structure is in fact necessary, though I was loathe to be the instigator of that structure at first.
+The space is a loose net — some structure is in fact necessary, though I was loathe to be the instigator of that structure at first.
+But tangents are warmly encouraged:

 >Elea: "Can I go on a tangent?"
 >Sarah: "Always."

-GIFs, TikToks, whatever's your thing... what brings a smile to your face and a sense of levity to the experience?
-What can you connect around?
-How can we not take ourselves so seriously even as we engage in the serious business of reimagining the world?

-### Create [boundaries/guidelines] together

-[XXX write about work with p5.js and developing code of conduct]
+Keep it loose, but keep it.
+Strive for the loosest container possible to hold the thing together.
+This supports the lowest possible barrier to participation [CITEAdriaan&Karla].

+When we were faced with formalizing into an organization with officers and institutionalization in order to access funding, for us in that moment it was right to turn that down.
+You'll have to decide what's right for your group at the time, but our members said they liked being able to stay low-stakes, without obligation.
+We were able to maintain this way because of individual members like myself having institutional support.
+In other contexts, this may change as our structure and membership continues to change.

 <div class="play-along box" markdown="1">

 ### PLAY ALONG: TBD

+[//]: # "code of conduct exercise?"

 </div>